-Mind is part of a coalition of charities called Making Every Adult Matter (MEAM).
+We're part of a coalition of charities called Making Every Adult Matter (MEAM).
 Together, MEAM represents over 1,300 frontline organisations across England.

 “That’s what’s driven people to become disengaged - because no one understands the full picture”

-In this video, you can hear about the MEAM Approach from people we have worked within local areas across England.
+In this video, you can hear about the MEAM Approach from people we have worked with in local areas across England.

 The Coronavirus crisis has had a disproportionate impact on people facing multiple disadvantages.
 As local areas begin to think about what comes next after the ‘crisis-response’ period, MEAM has collated a series of resources to support transition planning in local areas.
 The MEAM transition planning framework suggests 4 questions that every local area – and the new homelessness task force – should be considering.